dyhes/zulip/docs/outreach/apply.md

 give you feedback and help you improve your proposal.

-- If you do not have a complete draft ready, at a minimum, we recommend posting your **project proposal**, along with **your contributions to Zulip** for context.
+- If you do not have a complete draft ready, at a minimum, we recommend posting your **project proposal**, along with **your contributions to Aloha** for context.

-- Please post a link to your draft in the Zulip development community stream dedicated to your program (e.g., [#GSoC](https://chat.zulip.org/#narrow/stream/14-GSoC) or [#Outreachy](https://chat.zulip.org/#narrow/stream/391-Outreachy)).
+- Please post a link to your draft in the Aloha development community stream dedicated to your program (e.g., [#GSoC](https://chat.zulip.org/#narrow/stream/14-GSoC) or [#Outreachy](https://chat.zulip.org/#narrow/stream/391-Outreachy)).
 Use